KshitijSangar217/eb2_Code-Pioneer-Find-reverse-of-a-number/README.md

 To introduce students to the basic knowledge of programming fundamentals of C language.
 To impart writing skill of C programming to the students and solving problems.

-<h5> About the Experiment : Write A Program to find the sum of digits of the entered number </h5>
+<h5> About the Experiment : Write A Program to find reverse of a number </h5>

 Type here: The main idea to find sum of digits can be divided in three steps.

-Extract last digit of the given number.
+Step 1 — Isolate the last digit in number. lastDigit = number % 10.
-Add the extracted last digit to sum.
+The modulo operator (%) returns the remainder of a divison. ...
-Remove last digit from given number.
-As it is processed and not required any more.
+Step 2 — Append lastDigit to reverse. reverse = (reverse * 10) + lastDigit. ...
-If you repeat above three steps till the number becomes 0.
+Step 3-Remove last digit from number. number = number / 10. ...
-Finally you will be left with sum of digits.
+Iterate this process. while (number > 0)

 <h5> Target Audience : </h5>